ml-opensource/Playbook/README.md

 # Tools We Use

-For employee management we use [BambooHR](https://nodesagency.bamboohr.com/home).
+For employee management, we use [BambooHR](https://nodesagency.bamboohr.com/home).
 Ask IT if you don't have access and the Chief People Officer if anything in there is unclear.
-Use this to request time off, register sick day and manage your personal info and banking info for salary pay.
+Use this to request time off, register sick day and manage your personal info and banking info for salary payments.

 Our main communication tool is [**Slack**](https://nodes.slack.com).
 We use this for daily communication.